lodyne/IPT-II-2019/README-1.md

 There are various problems in which ML can solve including:-

+### Supervised Machine Learning

 ``` ### Supervised Machine Learning

 In which the user provides the algorithms with pairs of input data and desired outputs,
 and the algorithm finds a way to produce desired output given a set of new inputs.
-Eg of Supervised ML are Spam emails detection,Tumor determination and Fraud detection in credit card transactions
+Eg of Supervised ML are Spam emails detection,Tumor detection and Fraud detection in credit card transactions.
 ```

+### Unsupervised Machine Learning

 ```### Unsupervised Machine Learning

 In which only the input data is known, and no known output is given to the algorithm.
-Eg of Unsupervised ML are identifying topics in blog posts, customer's segmentation according to their preferences
+Eg of Unsupervised ML are identifying topics in blog posts,customer's segmentation according to their preferences
 and detecting abnormal access patterns in website.
 ```